-The election of directors (Proposal 1) and the approval of the Amended and Restated 1990 Long-Term Incentive Plan (Proposal 3) are considered non-routine matters under applicable rules.
-A broker or other nominee cannot vote without instructions on non-routine matters, and therefore broker non-votes may exist in connection with Proposals 1 and 3.
+The election of directors (Proposal 1) is considered a non-routine matter under applicable rules.
+A broker or other nominee cannot vote without instructions on non-routine matters, and therefore broker non-votes may exist in connection with Proposal 1.

-The ratification of the selection of KPMG LLP as our independent registered public accounting firm for 2015 (Proposal 2) is considered a routine matter under applicable rules.
+The ratification of the selection of KPMG LLP as our independent registered public accounting firm for 2016 (Proposal 2) is considered a routine matter under applicable rules.
 A broker or other nominee may generally vote on routine matters, and therefore no broker non-votes are expected to exist in connection with Proposal 2.